 We are working on solutions to support the growth of Open Access and ensure it is sustainable in the long term.

-We aim to discover the models that are most effective in ensuring open access to scholarly and scientific information in the long term.
+Our Open Access Expert Group aims to discover the Open Access models that are most effective in ensuring open access to scholarly and scientific information in the long term

-Knowledge Exchange has been actively involved in promoting open access (OA) on several levels for many years.
+Knowledge Exchange has been actively involved in promoting OA on several levels for many years.
+Our Open Access expert group is bringing together experts from all six KE-countries.

 We are adding value to the activities of each partner by sharing knowledge, planning collaboratively and focusing on joint development within the area of OA publishing.
 Our latest work includes: